Probing wave-optics effects and low-mass dark matter halos with lensing of gravitational waves from massive black holes: Lensing Probability

 Note that $y_{\rm cr}$ is not constant: it decreases monotonically with $M_{\rm Lz}$.
 This dependency must be taken into account when we compute the optical depth, and it can be understood as follows.
 In the top left panel of Fig.~\ref{fig:2by2}, the lens parameters are determined through the frequency-dependent WO effects.
 The geometric optics approximation holds when $f t_{\rm d} \gg1$, where $f$ is the GW frequency and $t_{\rm d}$ is the lensing-induced time delay.
 In our lens model, the condition reads $wy \propto M_{\rm Lz} f y \gg 1$.
 This shows that the geometric optics approximation should be valid at lower $y$ as $M_{\rm Lz}$ increases, and it is consistent with the observed trend between $y_{\rm cr}$ and $M_{\rm Lz}$: when the geometric optics approximation is valid, instead of observing multiple waveforms for all $y>1$, we would observe a single waveform, leading to a degeneracy of the lens and source parameters.
 Conversely, for a lens model that still produces multiple images when $y > 1$ (such as a point-mass lens) $y_{\rm cr}$ will not decrease with $M_{\rm Lz}$, but it will remain constant: see Fig.~7 of Ref.~\cite{Caliskan:2022hbu}.

 In the top left panel of Fig.~\ref{fig:2by2} we show $\Delta M_{\rm Lz} / M_{\rm Lz}$ and use it to determine $y_{\rm cr}$.
 We could have enforced a similar criterion based on the impact parameter measurement, $\Delta y/y$, but we chose not to do so for the following reasons.
-First of all, the trend of $y_{\rm cr}$ deduced using $\Delta y/y$ closely resembles that obtained through $\Delta M_{\rm Lz} / \Delta M_{\rm Lz}$ across most of the lens parameter space.
-Notable differences arise in the low impact parameter range, where $M_{\rm Lz}$ can still be measured, but $\Delta y/y$ remains high.
+First of all, the trend of $y_{\rm cr}$ deduced using $\Delta y/y$ closely resembles that obtained through $\Delta M_{\rm Lz} / M_{\rm Lz}$ across most of the lens parameter space.\footnote{Several examples of contour plots for the measurement uncertainty of the impact parameter, $(\Delta y/y$), can be found in Fig.~8 of Ref.~\cite{Caliskan:2022hbu}.} Notable differences arise in the low impact parameter range, where $M_{\rm Lz}$ can still be measured, but $\Delta y/y$ remains high.
 This, however, does not imply an inconsistency with lensing.
 The second reason is precisely that, unlike having a measurement of the redshifted lens mass consistent with zero, $y \sim 0$ does not indicate no lensing: it only means that the alignment between the source-lens-observer system is near perfect.
 Therefore, $\Delta y/y > 1$ does not necessarily rule out lensing, while a posterior of the lens mass consistent with zero does.

 From now on, we will consider three detection thresholds ($1\sigma$, $3\sigma$, and $5\sigma$) to compute $y_{\rm cr}$ for a given MBHB using the procedure described above.
 These detection thresholds identify the range of lens parameters for which the posteriors are consistent with lensing (with \textit{observable} WO effects) within the corresponding CIs.